boozallen/jenkins-templating-engine/docs/pages/Templating/index.rst

        s3    // supplies the deploy_to step
    }

-You would then create a :ref:`Governance Tier<Governance Tiers>` to point JTE to your common configuration and place the application specific configurations at the root of their source code repository in a file called ``pipeline_config.groovy``.
+You would then create a :ref:`Governance Tier<Governance Model>` to point JTE to your common configuration and place the application specific configurations at the root of their source code repository in a file called ``pipeline_config.groovy``.